CSC-256-Group-Project-9/Group_9_BDD_Lab/README.md

 A resource to guide students towards successfully completing the Behaviour driven development lab (BDD).
 ## Getting Started:
-- A quick review of understanding [BDD, Gherkin, and Behave with a simple to follow example](Understanding_TDD_&_BDD.docx) *Will add quick guide(made by documents team) when finalized and added to BDD repo*
+- A quick review of understanding [BDD, Gherkin, and Behave with a simple to follow example](Understanding_TDD_&_BDD.docx)
 - Another great resource for understanding [BDD:](https://behave.readthedocs.io/en/latest/) and [Gherkins:](https://cucumber.io/docs/gherkin/reference/)
 ## Project Overview
 -  The purpose of this project is to understand and use BDD.